saanvivi/BANDIT-writeup/README.md

 cat /etc/bandit_pass/bandit14
 exit -d
 ~~~
 On running `ls` command, we get the sshkey.private file.
 The `ssh` command is used to securely log into a remote machine and execute commands on that machine.
-To do so, we need the private key, which we have supplied, the host, username, and port. the `-i` allows us to  specify the file.
+To do so, we need the private key, which we have supplied, the host, username, and port. `-i` allows us to  specify the file.
 This is particularly useful when you have multiple identity files or need to use a specific file for authentication.

 The password for the next level is: fGrHPx402xGC7U7rXKDaxiWFTOiF0ENq